Homemade Biscuits

 - Gently press the biscuit cutter straight into dough and drop the biscuit on the prepared baking sheet.
 Repeat until all the dough is used, making close cuts.

-- With the leftover dough gently rework into ¾’’ – 1’’ thickness and cut more biscuits out.
+- With any leftover dough, gently rework into ¾’’ – 1’’ thickness and cut more biscuits out.
 You should have at least 6 biscuits at the end.

-- Place biscuits in a preheated oven at 425 degrees F. Bake for 12 minutes or until the tops are beginning to turn golden brown.
+- Bake in preheated oven for 12 minutes or until the tops are beginning to turn golden brown.

 - Brush with salted butter immediately after removing from the oven if desired.